-Both VirtualBox client programs and frontends should periodically perform processing of the main event queue, and do that on the application's main thread.
-In case of a typical GUI Windows/Mac OS application this happens automatically in the GUI's dispatch loop.
+Both VirtualBox client programs and front-ends should periodically perform processing of the main event queue, and do that on the application's main thread.
+In the case of a typical GUI Windows/Mac OS application this happens automatically in the GUI's dispatch loop.
 However, for CLI only application, the appropriate actions have to be taken.
-For C++ applications, the VirtualBox SDK provided glue method int EventQueue::processEventQueue(uint32_t cMsTimeout)

-can be used for both blocking and non-blocking operations.
+For C++ applications, the VirtualBox SDK provided glue method can be used for both blocking and non-blocking operations.
 For the Python bindings, a common layer provides the method with similar semantics.